-TASKS STATUS 14.9 Coordinate with the California Department of Ongoing Transportation (Caltrans) The City coordinates with Caltrans on an as-needed basis for the review of improvements to the State Highway System or impact on the system by development: City has teamed up with the Orange County Transportation Authority (OCTA) and State of California (Caltrans) to update traffic signal communication, control equipment and coordination along Coast Highway through the Measure M2 grant-funded Coast Highway Traffic Signal Synchronization Project.
-The project is currently in construction with completion planned in Fall 2018.
-The City has teamed up with Caltrans and OCTA and received a Measure M2 grant to update traffic signal control and communication, as well as update the traffic signal timing and coordination between Newport Boulevard and Jamboree Road along Coast Highway.
-The project is in construction now with completion planned for end of Summer 2018. in an effort towards signal improvements from Newport Boulevard to Jamboree Road.
-14.10 Transportation Corridor Agencies (TCA) Ongoing City staff continually works with the transportation corridor agencies (TCA) regarding the San Joaquin Hills (SR-73) Toll Road and continuously implements TCA's Major Thoroughfare and Bridge Fee Program through the Municipal Code.
+14.9 Coordinate with the California Department of Ongoing Transportation ("Caltrans") The City's Public Works Department coordinates with Caltrans on an as-needed basis for the review of improvements to the State Highway System or impacts on the system by development: The City has teamed up with the Orange County Transportation Authority (OCTA) and Caltrans to update traffic signal communication, control equipment and coordination along Coast Highway through the Measure M2 grant-funded Coast Highway Traffic Signal Synchronization Project.
+The project is currently in construction with completion planned in spring 2019.
+The City teamed up with Caltrans and OCTA to receive a Measure M2 grant to update traffic signal control and communication, as well as to update the traffic signal timing and coordination from Newport Boulevard to Jamboree Road along Coast Highway.
+The project was completed in 2018, and staff will refine signal timing to improve traffic flow with the new system throughout 2019.
+14.10 Transportation Corridor Agencies (TCA) Ongoing City staff continually works with the Transportation Corridor Agencies (TCA) regarding the San Joaquin Hills (SR-73) Toll Road and continuously implements TCA's Major Thoroughfare and Bridge Fee Program through the Municipal Code.
 Impact fees are collected by the City when a building permit is issued.
 14.11 California Public Utilities Commission (CPUC) Ongoing The City works with the California Public Utilities Commission (CPUC) to explore funding for the undergrounding of utilities.
 To date, the City has adopted several underground utility districts, including assessment districts, to provide funding for undergrounding projects.
 Most of the funding for undergrounding in the City has come from assessment districts using CPUC Rule 20B.
 The City receives funding allocation from Southern California Edison (SCE) for Rule 20A undergrounding projects.
-In 2013 the City Council adopted a Utility Undergrounding District on Balboa Boulevard from Coast Highway to 23 rd Street and directed staff to proceed with a Rule 20A, an undergrounding project along Balboa Boulevard.
-The City Council approved four new Rule 20B Utility Underground Assessment Districts upon a positive resident vote.
-One in Corona del Mar and three adjacent to the Balboa Boulevard Rule 20A project.
-Staff also continues to work with other resident groups in Balboa Peninsula, Balboa Island, and Corona del Mar for possible other 20B projects.
+In 2013, the City Council adopted a Utility Undergrounding District on Balboa Boulevard from Coast Highway to 23 rd Street and directed staff to proceed with a Rule 20A, an undergrounding project along Balboa Boulevard.
+The City Council approved five Rule 20B Utility Underground Assessment Districts upon a positive resident vote: one in Corona del Mar, three adjacent to the Balboa Boulevard Rule 20A project, and a 2018-approved district for the west side of Balboa Island.
+Staff also continues to work with other resident groups in Balboa Peninsula, Central Balboa Island, and Corona del Mar for possible other Rule 20B projects.